DataJuggler/BlazorGallery/README.md

 Here is a video showing you how to setup this project, and build your own DataTier.Net projects.

-How To Create A Nuget Package For A Blazor Site https://youtu.be/K5WbNKUPDGs
+How To Create A Nuget Package For A Blazor Site<br>
+https://youtu.be/K5WbNKUPDGs